 - Section B Permit holders are not permitted to transfer parking permits to other individuals.
 You can only obtain a TAMUG parking permit by ordering the permit on-line at www.transport.tamu.edu.

 - Section C Lost/Stolen Permits

-Designated handicapped spaces are for the exclusive use of persons displaying properly issued handicap stickers and cards issued in their names.
-Individuals determined by the Police Department to be in possession of a handicap sticker or card but not actually handicapped or using a handicap sticker or card for personal gain (i.e. to park in handicap spaces) will have his/her on campus parking permit revoked for the remainder of the school year.
+Designated handicapped spaces are for the exclusive use of persons displaying properly issued handicap license plates or Handicap placard issued in their names.
+Individuals determined by the Police Department to be in possession of a handicap license plates or placard, but not actually handicapped or using a handicap license plates or placard for personal gain (i.e. to park in handicap spaces) will have his/her on campus parking permit revoked for the remainder of the school year.
 If the offense occurs within the last four weeks of the semester, the revocation will also include the next semester.

-- Section A Campus members who have obtained a special disabled person identifying registration insignia (license plate validation sticker) or a temporarily disabled person identification card, and a current TAMUG parking permit may park in any handicap space on campus.
-[Both sticker and card may be obtained from the county Tax Assessor collector’s office in the county in which the person resides.
+- Section A Campus members who have obtained a special disabled person identifying registration or a temporarily disabled person identification card, and a current TAMUG parking permit. may park in any handicap space on campus.
+[Both handicap license plates or placard may be obtained from the county Tax Assessor collector’s office in the county in which the person resides

 - Section B Persons who have sustained injury which limits their ambulatory capabilities for short periods of time but does not render them “disabled” may apply for a Temporary Permit with a certified doctor’s request, stating that the applicant may park in lots adjacent to their destination for medical reasons.
 The Campus Chief of Police will review the application and grant temporary parking privileges if the facts warrant the accommodation.

 - Section C Those persons who receive a campus temporary permit are entitled to park in any legally designated parking space, in any parking lot, except the disabled and visitor spaces.
 Only individuals who have been issued “handicap parking” documents from the Tax Assessor’s office, may park in the designated handicap spaces.